-As a consequence of this observation, we obtain the following theorem, which provides a necessary condition for LOCC, where we allow multiple outcomes $E_j$ to be proportional to each other, and for finite protocols, each $E_j$ is a leaf node in that LOCC tree. \begin{thm1} If an LOCC protocol, finite or infinite, implements a measurement $\MC$ consisting of outcomes $\{E_j\}$, then for each $j$, there exists at least one continuous, monotonic, piecewise local path from $I_\HC$ to $E_j$, and every point along that path is a product operator.
-In addition, each of these paths lies entirely within the zonotope, $Z_\MC=\sum_j[0,E_j]$. \end{thm1} \proof The proof was given above, apart from the claims about the path lying in $Z_\MC$ and being monotonic.
+As a consequence of this observation, we obtain the following theorem, which provides a necessary condition for LOCC. \begin{thm1} If an LOCC protocol, finite or infinite, implements a measurement ${\cal M}$ consisting of outcomes $E_j$, then for each $j$, there exists at least one continuous, monotonic, piecewise-local path from $I_{\cal H}$ to $(0,E_j]$, and every point along that path is a product operator.
+In addition, each of these paths lies entirely within the zonotope, $\ZC_{\cal M}=\sum_j[0,E_j]$. \end{thm1} \proof The proof was given above, apart from the claims that the path is monotonic, terminates on $(0,E_j]$, and lies in $\ZC_{\cal M}$.
 Monotonicity follows immediately from the recognition that each child node represents one of (generally) multiple outcomes of a measurement made at the parent node.
-Since the sum of the children, say $F_n$, is equal to their parent, $F_p$, then $\Tr{F_p}=\sum_n\Tr{F_n}\ge\Tr{F_m}$, for any $F_m$ in the set of children.
-Monotonicity is evident from the fact that our paths proceed from parent to child, child to grandchild, and so on.
+Since the sum of the children, say $F_n$, is equal to their parent, $F_p$, then $\textrm{Tr}\left({F_p}\right)=\sum_n\textrm{Tr}\left({F_n}\right)\ge\textrm{Tr}\left({F_m}\right)$, for any $F_m$ in the set of children.
+Monotonicity is then evident from the fact that our paths proceed from parent to child, child to grandchild, and so on.